Into Thin Air: Death on Everest: Plot

 Night falls, and Krakauer is awoken by Sherpa Ang Dorje, who says Hall and most of the clients have not returned.
 The pair searches for them, but eventually finds conditions too treacherous.
 Hall and Hansen continue descending.
 Fischer, suffering from edema, walks off the side of the mountain.
 Lopsang saves him by pulling him back up with the rope connecting them.
 Fischer begins to fall unconscious, and Lopsang radios for help.

 Hall, struggling with the hallucinating Hansen, slips and falls.
 The two are separated, and Hall watches Hansen fall to his death.
 Harris finds Hall and tries to help him up before leaving to get help, despite Hall's pleas.
 Harris disappears from Hall's sight but cries out.
 Hall crawls over to find Harris's hat lying next to a drop and assumes the latter fell to his death.
 Buried under snow, Hall gets directions from Krakauer to an oxygen supply, but falls down.
 He does not see the oxygen bottles nearby.

 Beidelman and Groom's group becomes lost.
 The guides take only the clients who can keep up with them, leaving behind Namba, Weathers, Pittman, and Charlotte Fox.
 Boukreev helps Fox and Pittman descend but cannot get a third client.
 Hall hallucinates about seeing his pregnant wife Jan (who is actually in New Zealand), then snaps outs of it.
 His hands and legs are frostbitten, and he has trouble moving.
 He blacks out again.

 Awakening the next morning, Hall radios the camp and speaks with Jan.
 The couple decides to name their daughter Sarah.
 Hall says goodbye to his wife and dies from hypothermia.
 Weathers awakes, having survived being buried under snow without oxygen.
 Still blinded, he returns to camp and receives help.
 Boukreev climbs up and finds Fischer's frozen body.
 After covering Fischer's face, he leaves.
 Back at base camp, the survivors reminisce about the friends they lost.

+Reviews

+Reviews of the film were generally positive.
+New York Times critic Caryn James said, “this straightforward film functions at a primitive but effective level” and that the film is “more absorbing than two hours' worth of ice, wind and hokey dialogue ought to be.”
+Eric Mink, a critic for the New York Daily News, called it “one of the most unusual and compelling TV movies of recent seasons.”
+USA Today’s Matt Roush praised the dramatic plot of the film but said the voiceovers were not as powerful as they were in Krakauer's book.

+In The San Diego Union Tribune, critic Preston Turegano faulted the movie for failing to explore the characters' motivations, but said the film “realistically portrays the blurry vision, intense headaches, convulsions, coughing, labored breathing, windburn, stress, delirium, disorientation and frostbite of high altitude.”
+Turegano said, “The last 30 minutes of the tragic trek are anxiety-ridden and emotional.”

+Deseret News critic Scott D. Pierce called the film “gripping,” praising its realism.
+“You almost feel like you're there on Everest with those climbers whether you're really that adventurous or not.”